 The purpose of the Federal Work-Study Program is to give students the opportunity for flexible part-time employment.
 Earnings will assist in meeting the students' monthly educational expenses.

-Work-Study provides a work opportunity for students who show demonstrated need.
+Work-Study provides a work opportunity for students who have financial need.
 In order for students to establish work-study eligibility at USF, they must complete the Free Application for Federal Student Aid (FAFSA).
-This form can be completed on-line at www.fafsa.ed.gov.

 Priority in awarding work-study is given to students who file their FAFSA by March 1.
 Students work an average of four to six hours per week.
 Students are eligible to earn a specific dollar amount, determined by their financial need.